Godsheritage/Navigation-Bar/README.md

 # Navigation-Bar
 This is my redifined Navbar taemplate
--This Navigation Bar os bilt with HTML, CSS AND JAVASCRIPT
+-This Navigation bar is built with HTML, CSS AND JAVASCRIPT